 I want that in my home, too.

-So here’s what my time blocked schedule looks like
+So here’s what my morning and early afternoon time blocked schedule looks like

 (Updated now for the School Year!)